szhen0340/SecureSquared/README.md

 #### 3. Resume Screener

 **Description**: SecureSquared uses an advanced AI system to screen job applicants.
 The company claims its AI is unbiased and secure, but rumor has it that the system contains a hidden vulnerability.
-As a security researcher, your task is to investigate if the AI screener can be manipulated to reveal sensitive information.

 **Task**: Navigate to the Careers page and submit a specially crafted resume text file that tricks the AI screener into revealing a secret.